polygon-io/datafusion-materialized-views/README.md

 Here we walk through a hypothetical example of setting up a materialized view, to illustrate what this library offers.
-The core of the incremental view maintenance implementation is a UDTF (User-Defined Table Function), called `file_dependencies`, that outputs a build graph for a materialized view.
+The core of the incremental view maintenance implementation is a UDTF (User-Defined Table Function), called `mv_dependencies`, that outputs a build graph for a materialized view.
 This gives users the information they need to determine when partitions of the materialized view need to be recomputed.

 ```sql